 - Buy Condoms.
 There’s actually nothing wrong with an unplanned pregnancy if you don’t mind it.
 Since time away can be ultra relaxing and you can drop your guard, be sure to pick up a pack if you know you’re done making your family.
 If you have had too much to drink or seem to have fallen in love with a random person on your trip, then protecting yourself in this way is still important to prevent any life changing diseases.

 - Take a magazine.
 Reading can be calming for people who don’t like flying.
 If you are a nervous flyer and you think you have read all the magazines on the plane already then be sure to take along the latest edition of your favorite magazine and try to relax on your next flight.
 Kindles or other E-readers are also valid options.

 - It’s ok to Sanitize.
 If you want to clean the hotel tv remotes and light switches to feel better go right ahead.
 Feel free to blast the showers, tub and jacuzzi with hot water too.
 You’re not over thinking and you only have to do it once for your own peace of mind.
 Keep a pack of wipes and sanitizer for your hands while on the go too.

 - Relax and have fun.
 Now that you’ve done all that you can do to keep well on your trip, you can relax and have fun.

 Our list is not exhaustive but hopefully it’s enough that you can stay safe, healthy and enjoy your trip without getting sick.

 Note: This was written before major medical outbreaks/topics such as Monkey Pox or Polio.
-If you want more information on these, read our general blog on this or visit the Centers for Disease Control and Prevention for detailed information.
+If you want more information on these, read our general blog or visit the Centers for Disease Control and Prevention for detailed information.